mindspore-ai/docs/docs/lite/docs/source_en/use/nnie.md

 #### Overview

 MindSpore Lite provides a tool for offline model conversion.
-It can convert models of multiple types (only Caffe is supported currently) into board-dedicated models that support NNIE hardware acceleration inference and can run on the Hi3516 board.
+It can convert models of multiple types into board-dedicated models that support NNIE hardware acceleration inference and can run on the Hi3516 board.
 The converted NNIE `ms` model can be used only on the associated embedded board.
-The runtime inference framework matching the conversion tool can be used to perform inference.
+The runtime inference framework matching the associated embedded board can be used to perform inference.
 For more information about the conversion tool, see [Converting Models for Inference](https://www.mindspore.cn/lite/docs/en/master/use/converter_tool.html).

 #### Environment Preparation